bnjmnrsh/exif-extract/README.md

 # EXIF EXTRACT

-`exif-extract` is a thin wrapper for [`exiftool-vendored`](https://photostructure.github.io/exiftool-vendored.js/index.html), which in turn, is a JavaScript implementation of the excellent `exiftool` CLI.
+`exif-extract` is a thin wrapper for [`exiftool-vendored`](https://photostructure.github.io/exiftool-vendored.js/index.html), which in turn, is a JavaScript implementation of the excellent CLI application [`exiftool`](https://exiftool.org).

-`exif-extract` is designed to iterate over the content of a directory tree searching for targeted media types and return a filtered set of EXIF metadata either as a JavaScript object or written to the filesystem as JSON. `exif-extract` provides a simple API and basic configuration options to return default values for empty EXIF tags, and optionally write these values back to the media file if desired.
+`exif-extract` is designed to iterate over the content of a directory tree searching for targeted media types and returns a filtered set of EXIF metadata either as a JavaScript object or written to the filesystem as JSON. `exif-extract` provides a simple API and basic configuration options, including the ability to return default values for empty/missing EXIF tags, and optionally write these values back to the media file if desired.

-`exif-extract` was created to serve JSON endpoints for [Astro Data Collections](https://docs.astro.build/en/guides/content-collections/) from directories of media files richly annotated with EXIF data by photographers using Adobe Bridge.
-However, `exif-extract` is agnostic of both Astro and Adobe Bridge and is compatible with any EXIF key supported by `exiftool-vendored`, though the documentation here highlights key-field mappings using Adobe Bridge's 'IPTC CORE' metadata fields.
+`exif-extract` was created to generate JSON endpoints for [Astro Data Collections](https://docs.astro.build/en/guides/content-collections/) from a directory of media files annotated using Adobe Bridge.
+While the documentation and examples here are primarily concerned with key-field mappings between Adobe Bridge's 'IPTC CORE' metadata fields and `exiftool` tags, `exif-extract` is agnostic of both Astro and Adobe Bridge and is compatible with any EXIF key supported by `exiftool-vendored`.

 ## INDEX